FrostyPillsMan/Python_Project/Number_Guessing/README.md

 ## Usage

-1. Execute the script by running `python guessing_game.py`.
+1. Execute the script by running `python Number_Guessing game.py`.

 2. Follow the on-screen instructions to play the game.